 Emergency contraception is a way of preventing pregnancy.
-If you had sex without using contraception, missed your pills, or if you had a contraceptive accident (such as a broken or slipped condom), call on your doctor or family planning advisor for emergency contraception to help you prevent an unwanted pregnancy.
+If you had sex without using contraception, missed your pills, or if you had a contraceptive accident (such as a broken or slipped condom), call on your doctor or visit Birth Control Clinics or Youth Health Care Centres of The Family Planning Association of Hong Kong for emergency contraception to help you prevent an unwanted pregnancy.
 Emergency contraceptive methods must be used within 120 hours of unprotected sex.
-All emergency contraceptive methods are effective and safe for most women.
+All emergency contraceptive methods are safe and effective for most women.
 If you are already pregnant, emergency contraception cannot cause abortion.

-Emergency Contraceptive Pills (ECPs) must be taken within 72 or 120 hours of unprotected intercourse.
-A copper intra-uterine device (IUCD) must be inserted within 5 days of unprotected intercourse.
+Emergency Contraceptive Pills (ECPs) must be taken within 72 or 120 hours of unprotected sex.
+A copper-bearing intrauterine contraceptive device (IUCD) must be inserted within 5 days of unprotected sex.

 Emergency Contraceptive Pills